TWA Flight Center at JFK Airport

 Though best known for its celebrated and iconic exterior architecture, the Flight Center's interior has also received its own well-deserved heaps of praise.

 The four concrete shells of the building, painted light brown on the inside, are divided by skylights but come together at the center plate of the roof.
 A custom-built clock and public address loudspeaker hang from that central point of the roof.
-The skylights, along with the terminal's massive window walls, provide "striking and controlled" natural light throughout the day and have inset canister lights that replace the sunlight after nightfall.
+The skylights and the terminal's massive window walls provide "striking and controlled" natural light throughout the day and have inset canister lights that replace the sunlight after nightfall.

-The result was, as Saarinen himself described it, that "Wherever you are, inside or outside, the building sings with the same message."
+As Saarinen himself described it, the result was that "Wherever you are, inside or outside, the building sings with the same message."

 One of the two "air fountain" ventilation ducts on the main floor.
 The ducts are another striking sculptural element of the terminal.

-At the time the interior was designated a City Landmark, the sunken central waiting area had been filled in, but it was restored during the hotel conversion.
-Today it operates as the "Sunken Lounge" one of the hotel's many bars.
+When the interior was designated a City Landmark, the recessed central waiting area had been filled in, but it was restored during the hotel conversion.
+Today it operates as the "Sunken Lounge," one of the hotel's many bars.
 The designation report calls the area "a modern reinterpretation of the main railroad station waiting room that celebrated the act of waiting."

 Aluminum railings surround the balconies and feature alternating thin and thick verticals.
 A bridge of reinforced concrete connects the two balconies.
-The upper level provides a vantage point from which to take in the full expanse of the terminal and observe the flow of passengers through the space, and in the operational days of the terminal, the planes passing on the tarmac.
+The upper level provides a vantage point from which to take in the entire expanse of the terminal and observe the flow of passengers through the space and, in the working days of the terminal, the planes passing on the tarmac.

 The large tubular walkways connected the Flight Center to the original gate areas.
 Their interior is one of the most dramatic elements of the design.
-The enclosed nature of the tunnels contrasts greatly with the open, airy space of the main terminal.
-The floors slope gently upward and concave walls rise to meet the long flat roof of acoustic tiles with florescent lights above.
+The enclosed nature of the tunnels contrasts significantly with the open, airy space of the main terminal.
+The floors slope gently upward, and concave walls rise to meet the long flat roof of acoustic tiles with fluorescent lights above.
 The dark carpeted floors and light-colored walls match the original color scheme, though the carpets used to be grey.
-The interior of one of the tunnels was featured prominently in the 2002 film "Catch Me If You Can".
+The interior of one of the tunnels was featured prominently in the 2002 film "Catch Me If You Can."